|

 honorable killings, mob violence and so much more.
 Sometimes, intolerance leads

-to denial of an individual’s basic human rights; which in some cases is more
+to the denial of an individual’s basic human rights; which in some cases is more

 We believe that every human